Everett man gets 28 years in plot to behead conservative blogger

 Prosecutors said Wright collected dozens of gruesome Islamic State videos and documents that encouraged violence against Americans, including a manifesto that said America’s days are “numbered.”
 In court documents, they accused him of trying to “deceive” the court into believing that he never meant any harm.

+“His actions gravely threatened the lives of innocent Americans,” Assistant U.S. Attorney Stephanie Siegmann said.

-Wright, who was more than 500 pounds when he was arrested, testified during the trial that he started sharing Islamic State propaganda because he was desperate for attention and an escape.
+Wright, who weighed more than 500 pounds when he was arrested, testified during the trial that he started sharing Islamic State propaganda because he was desperate for attention and an escape.
 But he said the plan to kill Geller was just “trash talk” and claimed he never believed his uncle was serious about attacking police.

-The third man charged, Nicholas Rovinski, of Warwick, Rhode Island, pleaded guilty last year to conspiracy, testified against Wright and is scheduled to be sentenced Wednesday.
-Prosecutors are seeking 15 years behind bars.
+The third man charged, Nicholas Rovinski, of Warwick, Rhode Island, pleaded guilty last year to conspiracy, testified against Wright and is scheduled to be sentenced on Wednesday.
+Prosecutors and Rovinski’s defense attorney have asked the judge to sentence him to 15 years in prison.

-The cartoon contest Geller organized in 2015 ended in gunfire, with two Muslim gunmen shot to death by police.

-Geller, who spoke at Wright’s sentencing, urged the judge to sentence him to life in prison, saying it was “impossible to overstate the devastation” he had brought to her life.
-She said she had been forced to live in fear and spend tens of thousands of dollars on security.

 (Copyright (c) 2017 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)